eoinoc/markdown-mail/README.markdown

 * Templated HTML email
 * Plain text email with signature

+## Todo

+* Tag campaign with "Next Wednesday" which I need for my own usecase
+* Don't hard-code list of campaigns

 ## About

 This is a work in progress, to see if I can set up an open project.